 4.3.
 Turbine Unit Operating Range

 4.3.1.
-Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range, and at the operating limit, are defined in Table MCN-6, except Unit 6 with locked blades is in Table MCN-6-A. Turbine units will be operated within these ranges according to BPA’s Load Shaping Guidelines (Appendix C), as summarized below.
+Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range, and at the operating limit, are defined in Table MCN-6, except Units 5 and 6 with locked blades are in Table MCN-6-A. Turbine units will be operated within these ranges according to BPA’s Load Shaping Guidelines (Appendix C), as summarized below.

-Table MCN-6-A. Temporary Operating Ranges for McNary Dam Turbine Unit 6 with Locked Runner Blades (Non-Adjustable). a
+Table MCN-6-A. Temporary Operating Ranges for McNary Dam Turbine Units 5, 6 with Locked Runner Blades (Non-Adjustable). a